Brewmaster Monk Tank Spell Summary — Shadowlands 9.2.5

 Tiger Palm is your main single-target filler spell.
 It deals low damage and reduces the cooldown of your Brews by 1 second.
 Using Tiger Palm costs 25 Energy.

 Spinning Crane Kick is your main multi-target filler spell and costs 25 Energy to use.
-It deals four ticks of damage over 1.5 seconds, reduced by Haste, and can hit up to 6 targets at a time.
+It deals four ticks of damage over 1.5 seconds, reduced by Haste, and has no target cap.
+However, it will deal less damage to each target hit if hitting more than 5 at a time.
 It also will attract any nearby Gift of the Ox spheres to you while channeling and grant 0.5 seconds of Shuffle each tick so long as it hits a target.
 You can still dodge enemy attacks while channeling this ability.
 You can also cast any other ability on your next global cooldown without interrupting the channel.
 Finally, using this ability twice in a row will add the remaining channel duration to the new cast.

 Crackling Jade Lightning is a ranged channeled spell that deals low damage to enemies and has the added effect of occasionally knocking back targets in melee.
 It is very expensive, costing 20 Energy to cast and 20-per-second beyond that.
 It should only be used to pull far away enemies.